Llyn Peris and the Dinorwig quarry terraces at Llanberis, former site of the Electric Mountain visitor centre

 At a glance

-Electric Mountain is the visitor name for the Dinorwig (Dinorwic) Pumped-Storage Power Station — an extraordinary feat of civil engineering hidden almost entirely inside the Elidir Fawr mountain above Llanberis.
-Construction began in 1974 and took 10 years: 10 million tonnes of rock were excavated to create a network of tunnels, caverns and chambers inside the mountain, with the main machine hall — 180 metres long, 23 metres wide and 60 metres high — being one of the largest underground chambers in Europe.
+Electric Mountain was the visitor name for the Dinorwig (Dinorwic) pumped-storage power station — an extraordinary feat of civil engineering hidden almost entirely inside the Elidir Fawr mountain above Llanberis.
+Construction began in 1974 and took 10 years: around 10 million tonnes of rock were excavated to create the tunnels and chambers, with the main machine hall — about 180 metres long and 60 metres high — among the largest underground chambers in Europe.

-The power station operates by pumping water from Llyn Peris at the valley floor up to the Marchlyn Mawr reservoir (hidden behind the mountain ridge) during periods of low electricity demand, then releasing the water back down through the turbines to generate electricity when demand is high.
-The six turbines can be brought to full power in under 12 seconds — making Dinorwig one of the fastest large generators in the national grid, used to respond instantly to sudden spikes in demand such as the surge that occurs at half-time in major televised sports events.
+The station works by pumping water from Llyn Peris at the valley floor up to the Marchlyn Mawr reservoir behind the mountain ridge during periods of low electricity demand, then releasing it back down through the turbines to generate power when demand is high.
+The six turbines can reach full output in under 12 seconds — making Dinorwig one of the fastest-responding large generators on the national grid.
+It continues to operate today; only the public visitor experience has gone.

 Find it on the map